 The RAIN of Self-Compassion is a beautiful exercise based on Buddhist principles taught by Buddhist teacher, author, and psychotherapist Tara Brach (whose books Radical Acceptance and True Refuge were some of my favourites during my recovery journey).

-This practice is similar to Expansion, but consciously involves the concept of self-compassion which I love and believe is so integral to the recovery journey.
+This practice is similar to Expansion, but consciously involves the concept of self-compassion, which I love and believe is so integral to the recovery journey.

 Like Expansion, RAIN involves four steps.
 They are: